HamidKhan1001/openeverest.github.io/content/authors/jtomaszon/index.md

 avatar: "avatar.png"
 ---

-Javier "Javi" Zon is a solutions architect and platform engineer focused on data infrastructure — streaming architectures (Kafka/Redpanda), MySQL at scale, ClickHouse, and Debezium-based change-data-capture.
+Javier Zon is a solutions architect and platform engineer focused on data infrastructure — streaming architectures (Kafka/Redpanda), MySQL at scale, ClickHouse, and Debezium-based change-data-capture.
 He founded ScaleDB to help teams design and operate these systems, and contributes OpenEverest providers (ClickHouse, Redpanda, Strimzi/Kafka) as part of that work.
-He's speaking at Percona Live NA 2026 on streaming MySQL changes to ClickHouse.